wp-plugins/jp-latest-posts-shortcode/readme.txt

 == Description ==

-This is a simple plugin for listing latest posts from your blog.You can use shortcode or build in widget for displaying Latest Posts.
+This is a simple plugin for listing latest posts from your blog.Use shortcode [latest-posts] to post or page.Then see,a list of latest posts will appear to your desired post or page.This plugin also contains a widget for showing latest post in widget/sidebar area.Enjoy...

 For live demo visit http://skjoybd.com